dataworkshop/dw-katowice-project/citybike/meeting_1/README.md

 <h3> During the first meeting we have completed the following tasks:</h3>

 + load the 2018 rental data and check basic info (p.ex. the shape of dataframe)
++ check the average weekly/monthly rental's number
-+ check the average time for bikes' rentals
++ check the average/median time for bikes' rentals
 + check the number of free bikes' rentals (under 15 minutes)
++ check if there is a difference between working days, weekends and holidays
++ check the number  and time of rentals for hour intervals
 + check the id of most popular bike (rented the most)
-+ check the number of rentals per station
 + check most popular routes (departure-return)
-+ check the average weekly/monthly rental's number

 <h3>HOMEWORK:</h3>